jaytlin/RubiksBackend/README.md

   You choose a face to turn and a number to turn that face by It moves the adjacent colors accordingly
-  Calls the Face.rotate() method to change the relative orientation of the colors
+  Calls the Face.rotate() method to change the relative orientation of the colors Implements all the logic to figure out which colors to move

 Parser: Jessica
 Takes in a .txt file as an argument and converts each line into a Face object